 Did You Know?

 Hematuria is the medical term for blood in the urine.
-This is usually accompanies by pain and difficulty urinating (dysuria).
+This is usually accompanied by pain and difficulty urinating (dysuria).
 Hematuria is usually a sign of an underlying kidney or bladder problem and needs immediate medical management and diagnosis.
 As a first aid rescuer, be sure to ask these questions:

-- What colour was the blood?
+- What color was the blood?